You'll love this quick and easy Southern combination of Blackened Shrimp and Gouda Grits! All-natural ingredients and ready in 10-minutes.

 Prepare the Grits

-- Bring 4 cups of water to boil in large stockpot4 cups water
+- Bring 4 cups of water (or chicken broth) to boil in large stockpot4 cups water

-- Add grits; reduce heat to medium-low; cook 5-minutes1 cup grits
+- Add grits; reduce heat to medium-low; cook 5-minutes or more, until grits are creamy1 cup grits

-- Add garlic powder, heavy cream and shredded cheese; combine well; taste for salt; add paprika if using; turn heat to simmer and make the blackened shrimp1 teaspoon garlic powder, 1 cup heavy cream, smoked paprika (optional), 1½ cups smoked Gouda cheese, shredded
+- Add garlic powder, heavy cream and shredded cheese; combine well; taste for salt; add smoked paprika (optional); turn heat to simmer and make the blackened shrimp1 teaspoon garlic powder, 1 cup heavy cream, smoked paprika (optional), 1½ cups smoked Gouda cheese, shredded

 Make the Shrimp

-- Heat large cast-iron skillet on medium-high heat
+- Heat a seasoned cast-iron skillet on medium-high heat; do not add any oil or butter

-- Cook 2-minutes then, use tongs to flip shrimp; cook another 2-minutes; remove shrimp from skillet; season to tastesalt and pepper to taste
+- Cook 2-3 minutes then, use tongs to flip shrimp; cook another 2-minutes; remove shrimp from skillet; season to tastesalt and pepper to taste

 - Plate cooked grits in bowl; top with blackened shrimp; garnish with Louisiana Hot Sauce, green onions or parsleyLouisiana Hot Sauce